himmAllRight/himmAllRight-source/content/post/creating-website-tests-pages.md

     return file_list
 ```

-(In fact, the two functions are *so similar*, I'll probably combine the
-functionality into one... for now, please just deal with the redundancy)
+When provided a file path (`src`), this function will return a list of all the
+file names in the directory.
+Optionally, the `extension` parameter can be
+supplied to only return files of that extension type (for exapmple, `md`).
+This
+function will be used to grab the names of all the post source files.

 ... and that's all we need in `utils.py`... for now!

 ### Conftest

 Now lets start digging into test-related stuff, by first creating a
 `conftest.py` file.
-This file will mostly hold the fixtures we will use for our
+This file will mostly hold the fixtures we will use for the
 tests.
 In our particular setup, they will gather lists of pages to run multiple
-runs of each test against by using `@pytest.fixture(params)`.
+calls of each test against by using `@pytest.fixture(params)`.

 But first, lets import a few things at the top of `conftest.py`: